danilovl/select-autocompleter-bundle/README.md

 }
 ```

-If the standard functionality is not enough, or you want to reuse you existing code.
+If the standard functionality is not enough, or if you want to reuse your existing code.

 ```php
 <?php declare(strict_types=1);